revk/ESP32-LED/Manuals/Overview.md

 If you leave `effect` not set, then HA can send an effect setting as well.
 If HA sets an effect, but the `config` is defined as multiple effects, `"*"` can be used as the selected effect.

 The HA *lights* are layered as well as any lighting set by the web interface or MQTT, independently, based on HA turning the *lights* on or not.
 The MQTT/web effects first, then each *on* preset, in order.

+[This YouTube video](https://www.youtube.com/watch?v=_URugM_1cDo) by [Home Is Where The Smart Is](https://www.hiwtsi.uk/) may be useful to help you getting started with integrating the LEDs with Home Assistant/MQTT.